dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T496: Retaliation continues cycles of violence.
+### T496: Retaliation with violence continues the cycle of revenge.

 |Support|
 |---|